The Imitation of Christ: Book One

 Kempis stresses the importance of solitude and silence, "how undisturbed a conscience we would have if we never went searching after ephemeral joys nor concerned ourselves with affairs of the world..."
 Kempis writes that the "World and all its allurements pass away" and following sensual desires leads to a "dissipated conscience" and a "distracted heart" (Chap.
 20).
 Kempis writes that one should meditate on death and "live as becomes a pilgrim and a stranger on earth...for this earth of ours is no lasting city" (Chap.
 23).
 On the Day of Judgement, Kempis writes that a good and pure conscience will give more joy than all the philosophy one has ever learned, fervent prayer will bring more happiness than a "multi-course banquet", the silence will be more "exhilarating" than long tales, holy deeds will be of greater value than nice-sounding words (Chap.
 24).

 Kempis writes one must remain faithful and fervent to God, and keep good hope of attaining victory and salvation, but avoid overconfidence.
 Kempis gives the example of an anxious man who, oscillating between fear and hope and with grief went to the altar and said: "Oh, if only I knew that I shall persevere to the end."
 Immediately he heard the divine answer, "What if you knew this?
 What would you do?
 Do now what you would do then, and you will be very safe."
-After this the man gave himself to God's will, and his anxiety and fear of future disappeared (Chap.
+After this the man gave himself to God's will, and his anxiety and fear of the future disappeared (Chap.
 25).